mariaelisaaraya/SimpleSwap/troubleshooting.md

 # 🛠️ Common Error Encountered & How I Solved It

-This document outlines the key issue I faced while developing `SimpleSwap1.sol` and how I solved it.
+This document outlines the key issue I faced while developing `SimpleSwap.sol` and how I solved it.
 It may help future developers understand a common Solidity pitfall and how to avoid it.

 ---